University-wide Commencement Ceremony Description

 Out-of-Town Graduates and Candidates Only

-If you are a student who resides more than 30 miles from campus, you may request to have your campuswide ceremony tickets sent via U.S. mail.
+If you are a student who resides more than 30 miles from campus, you may request to have your university-wide ceremony tickets sent via U.S. mail.

-Bachelor’s, Master’s, D.V.M., and J.D. students may download the Ticket Order Form.
-Tickets will not be available until after Spring Break and will be mailed to the address provided.
+Students may submit the Ticket Order Form.
+Tickets will not be available until the Monday following Spring Break and will be mailed to the address provided.

 Free parking is available in the grass lots west of Memorial Stadium (weather permitting) and in Lot E-14 at the corner of First and Kirby.
 Guests with a handicap permit on display may park in the north State Farm Center lots.
 Spaces are limited an available on a first come, first served basis.
 For additional parking information, see the Illinois Campus Map and the Memorial Stadium Parking Map.